Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Observed trends and expected evolution

 \subsection{Improving compliance, but not enough}

-Post-mission disposal performance is improving, especially for rocket bodies.
+Post-mission disposal performance is improving in aggregate, especially for rocket bodies, but aggregate compliance should not be interpreted as uniform compliance across all launch campaigns or altitude regimes.
 ESA's 2025 summary states that approximately 90\% of rocket bodies in \LEO now vacate valuable orbits within the legacy 25-year limit, while about 80\% already satisfy ESA's more demanding 5-year standard \cite{ESA2025EnvWeb}.
 The same source reports that controlled rocket-body reentries outnumbered uncontrolled ones for the first time in 2024 \cite{ESA2025EnvWeb}.
-These are meaningful improvements.
+These are meaningful improvements, but they do not eliminate the risk created by a comparatively small number of new upper-stage objects inserted into persistent high-altitude \LEO shells.
+For a newly abandoned rocket body $r$, the incremental hazard-stock contribution scales approximately as

+where $m_r$ is intact mass, $\chi_r$ is a breakup-severity factor, $\phi(h_r,i_r)$ is the local collision-flux proxy, and $\tau$ is the residual residence time.
+Eq.~(\ref{eq:rocket_body_increment}) explains why a small number of recently abandoned high-altitude upper stages can materially offset broad aggregate improvements in rocket-body disposal: the controlling quantity is not only the count of compliant rocket bodies, but the mass-weighted and lifetime-weighted tail of non-compliant objects in persistent shells.

+Recent Chinese constellation deployments also illustrate why aggregate rocket-body compliance should not be read as uniformly low-risk.
+Public catalogues and sector analyses indicate that some Guowang/Xingwang and Qianfan deployment stages have been left in persistent high-altitude LEO orbits.
+In the shell-level hazard budget, such objects enter through intact mass, local collision flux, breakup severity, and residual lifetime rather than through object count alone.
+If a numerical count is reported, it should be tied to a stated catalogue source, query date, object-class definition, altitude criterion, and treatment of fragmented or decayed stages.

 However, payload clearance remains less satisfactory in the aggregate, and the absolute environment continues to worsen because current compliance is not sufficient relative to the growth in traffic and the size of the legacy dead-mass inventory.
 ESA states directly that not enough satellites leave heavily congested orbits at end of life, that mitigation compliance is improving only slowly, and that the improvement is not enough to stop the increase in debris \cite{ESA2025EnvWeb}.